PPBDS/tutorial.helpers/vignettes/instructions.md

 * `R CMD check` will test that all tutorials have the default sections exactly as they are in the Helper Tutorial template.
 So, use the template.
 If either the "Information" or "Download answers" sections are missing, `R CMD check` will return something like "Missing a component part from file /path/to/your/Rmd/file.Rmd".

-## Open Issues

-There are some tutorials which require either an R restart or (what is more or less the same thing) the creation of a new R project.
-Some examples from the **r4ds.tutorials** package are "RStudio and code," "Rstudio and Github," and "Quarto."
-The problem arises because restarting R or creating a new R project causes R to terminate the tutorial.
-That is fine when working on a local machine, since the tutorial answers are saved and you can just restart the tutorial.
-But it does not (always? ever?) work in the cloud.
-Restarting a tutorial which you terminated causes an error in Posit Cloud, for example.

-So, for these three tutorials and all others, we should explicitly have students create two RStudio instances, one in which they are doing the tutorial and one in which they are following the tutorial's instructions, instructions which will often require restarts and/or new projects.